When your dog starts to exhibit unusual behavior or seems under the weather, you may wonder if there is something wrong with him or her.

 - Your dog stops eating.

-- Your dog’s poop looks different than normal (has white specks in it, is tar black, or reddish or gray.
+- Your dog’s poop looks different than normal (is tar-black, or reddish).

 Chihuahuas, especially purebred ones, are prone to some medical issues.
 Some of them can be serious, but others are not a huge cause for concern.